mnesarco/MarzWorkbench/README.md

 ## Multicore multiprocessing in Python

-In order to make the code more perfomant, I coded it to be multithreaded, but python threads runs all on the same core, so they are not suitable for CPU bound tasks, so I used QT Treads to ovbercome this limitation.
+In order to make the code more perfomant, I coded it to be multithreaded, but python threads runs all on the same core, so they are not suitable for CPU bound tasks, so I used QT Treads to overcome this limitation.
 The code itself is very clean and reusable and could be a good library for other FreeCAD extensions.

 ## Cache Management